Behavioural Disorders in Obese: Important to Evaluate before WLS

 There are serious chest conditions associated with childhood obesity like reactive airways, poor exercise tolerance, increased work of breathing, and increased oxygen consumption.

-They might develop obesity-hypoventilation syndrome experience right-sided heart failure with right ventricular hypertrophy.
+They might develop obesity-hypoventilation syndrome and experience right-sided heart failure with right ventricular hypertrophy.

-There is increased incidence of fatty liver and they might develop liver cirrhosis and kidney disease.
+• There is an increased incidence of fatty liver and they might develop liver cirrhosis and kidney disease.

 Any therapeutic intervention in the child with obesity in aimed to achieve control of weight gain and reduction in body mass index (BMI) safely and effectively and to prevent the long-term complications of obesity in childhood and adulthood.